duncanmcclean/simple-commerce/docs/database-orders.md

 php please sc:migrate-to-database
 ```

-One thing worth noting is that the above command will not delete the order/customer entries or the collections.
-That's something you should do yourself after you're satisfied with the migration.
+It's worth noting that the above command will not delete the order/customer entries, or the associated collections.
+You may do that when you're satisfied with the migration.

-If you receive this error (You must run the `sc:switch-to-database` command before running this command.) when running the `sc:migrate-to-database` command, you should ensure your SC 'content config' looks like this:
+If you receive an error running the `sc:migrate-to-database` command, please ensure you've run the `sc:switch-to-database` command first and that your `content` array looks like this:

 ```php
 // config/simple-commerce.php